algorandfoundation/algokit-utils-ts/docs/capabilities/testing.md

 ### Fixture configuration

-When calling `algorandFixture()` you can optionally pass in some fixture configuration, with any of these properties (all optional):
+When calling `algorandFixture()` you can optionally pass in a fixture configuration object, with any of these properties (all optional):

 - `algod?: Algodv2` - An optional algod client, if not specified then it will create one against environment variables defined network (if present) or default LocalNet
 - `indexer?: Indexer` - An optional indexer client, if not specified then it will create one against environment variables defined network (if present) or default LocalNet
 - `kmd?: Kmd` - An optional kmd client, if not specified then it will create one against environment variables defined network (if present) or default LocalNet
 - `testAccountFunding?: AlgoAmount` - The [amount](./amount.md) of funds to allocate to the default testing account, if not specified then it will get `10` ALGO
+- `accountGetter?: (algod: Algodv2, kmd?: Kmd) => Promise<Account>` - Optional override for how to get an account; this allows you to retrieve test accounts from a known or cached list of accounts.
+- `algorandScope?: 'fixture' | 'test'` - Optional specification of what scope to create the `AlgorandClient` instance (and associated test transaction logger), defaults to `test` so there is a fresh instance for every call to `beforeEach`.
+Alternatively you can set it to `fixture` which makes the algorand client and transaction logger shared across tests.

 ### Using the fixture context